 RMSE (Test).
 The app still outlines the metric for the model with the lowest validation RMSE, despite displaying the test RMSE.

 Visually check the test set performance of the models.
 For each starred model, select the model in the Models pane.
-On the Regression Learner tab, in the Plot and Interpret section, click the arrow to open the gallery, and then click Predicted vs. Actual (Test) in the Test Results group.
+On the Test tab, in the Plots and Results section, click Predicted vs. Actual (Test).

 Tile Alloption and specify a 1-by-3 layout.
 Click the Hide plot options button at the top right of the plots to make more room for the plots.